JamesVentures/james/README.md

 ### submitProposal
 At any time, members can submit new proposals using their `delegateKey`.
-1. Updates `totalSharesRequested` with the shares requested by the proposal.
+1. Updates `totalSharesRequested` with the bonds requested by the proposal.
 2. Transfers the proposal deposit and tribute ETH to the `James.sol` contract to be held in escrow until the proposal vote is completed and processed.
 4. Calculates the proposal starting period, creates a new proposal, and pushes the proposal to the end of the `proposalQueue`.